+11 Mr. Davis also says the requirements allowed the District Court to reject objections on technical grounds.
+However, the District Court considered and rejected all objections on their merits "whether or not the objections [were] procedurally valid."

 Mr. Davis has failed to show the District Court abused its discretion here.
-The District Court explicitly imposed the requirements outlined here, not to deter objections or for some arbitrary purpose, but for the express purpose of avoiding a "chaotic process" in evaluatconsidered and rejected all objections on their merits "whether or not the objections [were] procedurally valid."
+The District Court explicitly imposed the requirements outlined here, not to deter objections or for some arbitrary purpose, but for the express purpose of avoiding a "chaotic process" in evaluating the objections.

-ing the objections.
 The District Court said it found these requirements help "expose objections that are lawyer-driven and filed with ulterior motives."
 The District Court was well within its broad discretion to impose the requirements for these stated purposes.
-See id.; See also, e.g., In re Deepwater Horizon, 739 F.3d 790, 809 (5th Cir.
-2014) (requirement imposed on objector a "legitimate exercise" of court's discretion to minimize abuse); Manual for Complex Litigation § 21.662 (courts may be "inclined to find [discovery from objectors] useful to assess the validity of the objections"); 4 Newberg § 13:33 ("[C]lass counsel may seek discovery from objectors on issues such as the objectors' . . . relationships with the professional objector counsel.").
+See id.; see also, e.g., In re Deepwater Horizon, 739 F.3d 790, 809 (5th Cir.
+2014) (requirement imposed on objector a "legitimate exercise" of court's discretion to minimize abuse); Manual for Complex Litigation § 21.662 (courts may be "inclined to find [discovery from objectors] useful to assess the validity of the objections"); 4 Newberg § 13:33 ("[C]lass counsel may seek discovery from objectors on issues such as the objectors' . . . relationships with the professional objector counsel.").12